Skip to content

 How to set up Spitz Plus

-To set up Spitz Plus, you will use one of the four supported internet connection methods: Cellular (SIM cards), ethernet, repeater, and tethering.
+To set up Spitz Plus, you will use one of the four supported internet connection methods: Cellular (SIM required), Ethernet, Repeater, and Tethering.
 Watch this setup video or follow the steps below.

 Before you start, follow these steps (if connecting via the cellular method):

 At least one nano SIM card is required to connect to the internet via the cellular method.
-Once you have the nano SIM card(s) ready, follow these steps:
+If you have the nano SIM card(s) ready, follow these steps:

 1. Activate your SIM card(s) if required by the SIM card carrier.